Meepster99/GBAStranger/README.md

 run convertAllAssets.py, located in the misc folder

-make the makefile in code/
+make the makefile in code/ preferably with -j8 or -j16